privacy-preserving-nb/PPNB/README.md

     ```

 3. Clone this repository in your docker container
-4. According to the instructions in the Key File Setting, create a ‘keys’ directory
+4. According to the instructions in the Key File Setting, Unzip the zip files and create a ‘keys’ directory
 5. Devide the test data : change the directory name in 'data_devide.py’

     ```bash